MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-user.md

 ### Using C#

-- Copy/Paste the below class in your application.
+- Copy/Paste the following class in your application.
 - Use **AcquireUserTokenAsync** method with your application ID, tenant ID, user name, and password to acquire a token.

     ```csharp